entro314-labs/go-release-kit/README.md

 A drop-in release pipeline for Go CLI projects: GoReleaser v2, six distribution channels, Cosign signing, SBOMs, and GitHub Actions CI — as a set of template files you copy into your repo and fill in.

-Merges the release setups battle-tested across cool-kit, devkill, and git-herd into one maintained template.

 ## Features